 Can I seek an exemption to the university’s COVID-19 vaccine requirement?

 Yes.
 UO will recognize both medical and non-medical exemptions to the vaccine requirement, consistent with state law.
-Note that as of August 23, 2021, the FDA has fully approved the Pfizer vaccine.

 How do I submit my proof of COVID-19 vaccination or request an exemption?